opentickettech/lib-validatorjs/README.md

 ### Language Support

-Error messages are in English by default.
-To include another language in the browser, reference the language file in a script tag and call `Validator.useLang('lang_code')`.
+Error messages are returned as generic slugs by default.
+To use language-messages, reference the language file in a script tag and call `Validator.useLang('lang_code')`.

 ```html
 <script src="dist/validator.js"></script>